Learn more about our Domestic and Commercial ACS Gas Training and Assessment Centre in Halewood, South Liverpool.

 PLEASE NOTE THAT IF YOU HAVE A COURSE, WHICH YOU WANT DELIVERING AND WHICH IS NOT MENTIONED ABOVE, PLEASE CONTACT US TO DISCUSS AND WE WILL SEE WHAT WE CAN DO TO HELP!

 Do you have an Apprentice or a friend, who has some experience of working in the gas industry, but who lacks the necessary qualifications?
 Do they want to get qualified?
 Then the Initial Gas Qualification course could be the course for them.
-The course is one day per week over 26weeks at our centre.
-Additionally, the operative needs to be working with a gas safe engineer in order to build a portfolio of evidence.
-(NB: They need to find this engineer themselves).
-Contact us for more info.
-The next course starts in December 2017.
+The next course starts on Monday 9th September 2019 - please call Carol/Cath on Tel 0151 288 2135 for more details.

 Are you a Manager/Supervisor, who would benefit from attending an update training forum in order to keep up to date with the latest Domestic Gas Industry legislation/standards?
-If so, please come along to our next forum, 11th October 2017 (10.00am - 12.30pm).
-Please contact Carol/Cath on Tel 0151 288 2135 if you wish to attend.
+If so, please call Carol/Cath on Tel: 0151 288 2135 to book your place at the next forum, scheduled for Wednesday 9th October, 2019

 Recent comments from some of the companies, who use our centre